Non-profit Legal Structures

 Which non-profit legal structure works best?

-CIC, company limited by guarantee, CIO, registered charity, company limited by shares, Cooperative Society and Community Benefit Society are just a few of the bewildering array of options available as legal structures for non-profits.
+CIC, Company Limited by Guarantee, CIO, Registered Charity, Company Limited by Shares, Co-operative Society and Community Benefit Society – these are just a few of the bewildering range of legal structures available to non-profits.

-- explaining how structures can (or cannot) be changed
+Clarifying how structures can (and cannot) be changed.

 Charity legal structures